babbel/grumlin/README.md

 Remember ActiveRecord scopes?
 Shortcuts are very similar.

 **Important**: if a shortcut's name matches a name of a method defined on the wrapped object, this shortcut will be be ignored because methods have higher priority.
-You cannot override supported by Grumlin steps with shortcuts, `Grumlin::Shortcuts.shortcut` will raise an `ArgumentError`.
-Please carefully choose names for your shortcuts.

 Shortcuts are designed to be used with `Grumlin::Repository` but still can be used separately, with `Grumlin::Sugar` for example.